rAzoR8/SpvGenTwo/README.md

 * `SPVGENTWO_REPLACE_PLACEMENTNEW` is set to TRUE by default.
 If FALSE, placement-new will be included from `<new>` header.
 * `SPVGENTWO_REPLACE_TRAITS` is set to TRUE by default.
 If FALSE, `<type_traits>` and `<utility>` header will be included under `spvgentwo::stdrep` namespace.
 * `SPVGENTWO_LOGGING` is set to TRUE by default, calls to module.log() will have not effect if FALSE.

+Note that the SpvGenTwoExample executable project requires the Vulkan SDK to be installed as it calls spirv-val and spriv-dis.

 # Documentation